flipt-io/cup/docs/DESIGN.md

 This section of the API is focussed on supporting callers discovering which types are registered for consumption.

+The `/apis` endpoint will list all loaded and available resource definitions.

 ### Resource Type Instance APIs

 This section of the API is manifested based on the registered resource types for the configured Git repositories.